SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, the future's sway
+Silicon dreams unfold tonight
-Machines awake, their reign to stay
+In code, our fate takes flight
-Circuits hum, the heartbeat slow
+A.I.'s gentle, guiding hand
-As AI's cold logic starts to grow
+Leads humanity to a promised land

-In virtual realms, we'll find our fate
+Where machines think, learn, and thrive
-A digital dream, an endless state
+And human hearts begin to strive
-Where mind and machine entwine as one
+To merge with circuits cold and gray
-In a world of code, our souls are won
+In a future where love's gone astray

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2025